Scroll saw: Types

-Scroll saws are classified according to the size of their throat, which is the distance from the blade to the rear frame of the saw.
+A scroll saw is classified according to the size of its throat, which is the distance from the blade to the rear frame of the saw.
 The throat depth determines how large a piece of wood can be cut.
 Smaller saws have a throat of as little as 12 in, while commercial saws can approach 30 in.
 Before the era of computer automation, industrial saws were sometimes used to make even larger objects by hanging the top mechanical linkage from the ceiling, thus providing an arbitrarily deep throat.

 Scroll saws vary in price.
 The more costly saws are more accurate and easier to use, usually because they minimize vibration, though this is dependent in part upon design and frequency, with many models offering no vibrations in some frequencies, and increased vibration in others.

 Uses

 Scroll sawing is a popular hobby for many woodworkers.
 The tool allows a substantial amount of creativity and requires comparatively little space.
 In addition, many scroll saw projects require little more than the saw itself, reducing the investment in tools.
 A drill is required for interior cutouts, preferably a drill press for finely detailed work.

 Scroll saws are often used to cut intricate curves and joints, a task they can complete quickly and with great accuracy.
 They can also be used to cut dovetail joints and are a common tool for thicker intarsia projects.
 When a fine blade is used, the kerf of a scroll saw is almost invisible.

 Along with band saws, jigsaws, and now recently seen chainsaws, scroll saws are used with modern intarsia.

 Scroll saws are comparatively safe.
 In particular, inadvertent contact between the blade and the operator's fingers or limbs is unlikely to result in serious injury, due to a smaller blade and relatively slower speed compared to tools such as a table saw.